anze3db/blog/_posts/2024-01-15-django-sqlite-dblock.md

 image: /assets/cards/2024-01-16-django-sqlite-dblock.png
 ---

 SQLite is gaining traction as a viable option for web applications in production environments.
 Unfortunately, Django developers wanting to use SQLite in production need to be aware of the `database is locked` error.
-This blog post explains the two cases on why this error can happen and how to solve it.
+This blog post explains the two causes for this error and shows how to solve them.

 # The Database is Locked Error